 Learning Lab Research

-Many environments do not immediately provide information that is necessary for successful learning and decision making (e.g., where should I invest my money?).
+Many environments do not immediately provide information that is necessary for successful learning and decision-making (e.g., where should I invest my money?).
 Instead, we often need to combine information across many experiences to learn the outcome contingencies of an environment.
 This can be particularly challenging under uncertainty, strongly depends on the affective state of an organism, and differs across clinical and age groups.
-See our recent chapter summarizing the main focus of our work.
+See our recent review and chapter on Adaptive Learning under Uncertainty published in Communications Psychology and on Decision-Making under Uncertainty in the Encyclopedia of the Human Brain.

 Learning under perceptual uncertainty